MitreSploit/The-Sacred-Tax-Exemption/C Sharp Helper/Syntax Guide Notes/Level 7 - Math/Level 7.2 - Remainder Operator and Casting.md

         x = 5;
         y = x++;

-        Console.WriteLine(y); // Evaluate to the original value of x.
-Returns 5.
+        Console.WriteLine(y);
-    }
+        // Evaluate to the original value of x.
+Returns 5. -- However x will now equal 6 }
 }
 ```